ThoSe1990/cwt-cucumber/README.md

 [![CI](https://github.com/ThoSe1990/cwt-cucumber/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/ThoSe1990/cwt-cucumber/actions/workflows/main.yml) [![Build Status](https://dev.azure.com/thomassedlmair/cwt-cucumber/_apis/build/status%2FThoSe1990.cwt-cucumber?branchName=main)](https://dev.azure.com/thomassedlmair/cwt-cucumber/_build/latest?definitionId=14&branchName=main)

+Find the full documentation for cwt-cucumber on <a href="https://those1990.github.io/cwt-cucumber/" target=_blank>GitHub Pages</a>.

+I put a conan recipe to create the conan package in <a href="https://github.com/ThoSe1990/cwt-cucumber-conan" target=_blank>another GitHub repository</a>.

 # Coding With Thomas: Cucumber
 This is a Cucumber interpreter written in C with C++ (17 or higher) bindings for ease of use.
 So my main goal was to have the basic implementation in C and an easy to use API for C++.

-Find the full documentation for cwt-cucumber on <a href="https://those1990.github.io/cwt-cucumber/" target=_blank>GitHub Pages</a>.

 ## Disclaimer
 This is a fun/educational project for me.
 After reading "Crafting Interpreters" by Robert Nystorm, I wanted a meaningful, not too complex example.
 Since I really like and use Cucumber, this seemed like a good project.